***WE CURRENTLY DO NOT HAVE ANY AVAILABILITY FOR UNDER 3's UNTIL JANUARY 2026*** ***AVAILABILITY IS VERY LIMITED FOR OVER 3's***

 MEALS:

-We can provide a hot lunch (during term time only) at an additional fee per day - Lunches are cooked at Burley Primary School in line with the Hampshire County Council school meals policy and menu.
-Please click here to navigate to our links page for more information on the Hampshire website, including the current menu.
+We can provide a hot lunch (during term time only) at an additional fee per day - Lunches are cooked at Burley Primary School.

 Alternatively, healthy packed lunches can be provided from home.

 Please note: During school holidays when Burley Primary School is closed, parents are required to provide a healthy packed lunch.
-We are a NUT FREE nursery.
-We are also currently a HUMOUS and SESAME FREE nursery due to a severe allergy.
+We are a NUT FREE nursery, this includes foods such as Nutella, and Pesto.

-Breakfast, Snack and High Tea are included in the cost of each session accordingly, for children not in receipt of Early Years Education Funding.
+Breakfast, Snack and High Tea are included in the cost of each session accordingly, for children not in receipt of Early Years Education Funding or Working Families Entitlement.

-Children in receipt of 2, 3 and 4 year old Early Years Education (EYE) Funding will be charged for the cost of all meals at the following rates:
+Children in receipt of Early Years Education (EYE) Funding or Working Families Entitlement will be charged for the cost of all meals at the following rates:

 (This meal is included for ALL children booked in between 8am and 9am)